I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 Scanning containers is similar to scanning for vurnerabilities in dependecies in code.
 Several services will scan containers for underlying image dependencies that have security issues

 ### Considerations
-* Needs for confidentiality actions on information in order to establish the right mechanisms for protecting information.
+* Establish confidentiality actions in order to establish the right mechanisms for protecting information.
 Encryption at-rest and in-transit, securing personal and organizational information, disclosure controls.
-* Consider security concepts for cloud services, for instance zero-trust model.
+* Consider security concepts for cloud services, like the zero-trust model.
-* Authentication, consider authentication requirements for service discovery and service delivery.
-Carefully consider trust-models for "chaining" services in a production line.
-* Trust domains, when building chained production lines be aware that shared services could be based on different security models that need to be handled
+* Consider authentication requirements for service discovery and service delivery.
+Be aware of the challenges related to trust-models for chained services in a statistical production line, as shared services could be based on different security models that need to be handled
-* Risk assessment, mitigate the risk that a CSPA Service or the data it controls is misused, be especially aware of chained services.
+* Risk assessment, mitigate the risk that a CSPA Service or the data it controls is misused.

 ## Concluding remarks
 This document describes the basic infrastructure neeed for implementing a cloud platform for the ESSnet, using modern application architecture patterns for building a platform for enabling "Integrated Shared Services for Statistics" following the CSPA standards and principles and the Integration and architecture guidelines delivered in WP2.